thinkful-ei19/trent-ow-teamfinder-client/README.md

 ##  Reasonable Extensions of MVP

 * User Authentication for people who have already made an account
-* An Account tab to allow users to edit their information
+* An Account tab to allow users to edit their information or delete their account
 * A messaging system to allow users to contact other players
 * Players are filtered by skill rating, roles, or heroes